Adrian 13 - 17 months Adrian 2 years LANGUAGE 🔤 ✍️ TODDLER ZOOLOGY 🐘 🐠 🕊️🐞 🐢

 STAGE 110 M +matching identical picturesidenticalpicture to picture

-STAGE 212 M +matching an identical object to pictureidenticalobject to picture
+STAGE 212 M +name an object and match it to a similar cardidenticalobject to picture

 STAGE 315 M +matching a similar object to a picturesimilarobject to a picture

-STAGE 42 Y +name an object and match to a similar cardsimilarobject to a picture
+STAGE 42 Y +reading a label and matching it to a picturesimilarobject to a picture

 STAGE 52.5 Y + matching letter to letteridenticallabel to label